GaryMilne/SmartThingsUnifiedPresence/README.md

 I built this using a RPi 4B but have also tested it with a RPi Zero W.  These steps are based on a fresh install (Buster) so may need to be adjusted based on your individual version.

 #Network Prep\
 You will need a static IP address in order for this to work reliably.
-You can either configure a static IP but it's probably easier to configure a DHCP reservation.
+You can either configure a static IP or use a DHCP reservation.
 While you are at it I'd recommend creating DHCP reservations for all of the IP devices that you plan to monitor, phones for example.

 Steps to get installing RPi with DeviceMon and WebServer services
-#Personally I like to use Microsoft Remote Desktop but its your choice.\
+#Personally I like to use Microsoft Remote Desktop but its your choice.
+Its not required but it makes the inst\
 sudo apt-get install xrdp

 #Gets everything up to snuff if not already done at install\